AuroraMaster/react-native-ohos-library/en/react-native-draggable-flatlist.md

 - [X] The four properties itemEnteringAnimation, itemExitingAnimation, itemLayoutAnimation, and enableLayoutAnimationExperimental rely on the react-native-reanimated animation library.
 Since the animation library has not yet implemented this feature, these properties currently have no effect.  issue: [issue#2](https://github.com/react-native-oh-library/react-native-draggable-flatlist/issues/2).

-## 6. Others

-- [X] The simultaneousHandlers、dragHitSlop source library has no effect.
+- [X] The simultaneousHandlers property relies on the react-native-gesture-handler library.
+Since the gesture library has not yet implemented this feature, this property currently has no effect.
 Issue: [issue#1](https://github.com/react-native-oh-library/react-native-draggable-flatlist/issues/1).

-## 7. License
+## 6. License

 This project is licensed under [MIT License](https://github.com/computerjazz/react-native-draggable-flatlist/blob/main/LICENSE.txt).